Add your own domain name to EcoSend

 Update your Sender Profile 📤

-Head to Current Project > Your Team to find your profile:
+You can also head to Current Project > Your Team to find and edit your profiles anytime:

 Under the Options dropdown, select Edit Team Member then navigate to the Sender Profile tab.